Freedom of Information Act Statement available at https://www.thcp.co.uk/privacy-policy/freedom-of-information.

 Transferring your information overseas

 The data we collect from you may be electronically transferred to, stored and processed outside the European Economic Area (EEA).
 It may also be processed by staff operating outside the EEA who works for us or for one of our suppliers.
 By submitting your personal data, you agree to this transfer, storing or processing.
-For any personal data transfer outside the EEA, we ensure additional steps are taken in line with data protection laws.
-E.g. they remain on the US-EU Safe Harbor list and are certified under the EU-US Privacy Shield.
-These frameworks were developed to establish a way for companies to comply with the same data protection requirements when transferring personal data from the European Union and Switzerland to the US and Canada
+For any personal data transfer outside the EEA, we will ensure that we have a contractual agreement in place with the supplier, which incorporates the EU approved Standard Contractual Clauses and that they are applying adequate Technical and Organisational measures.

-We will ensure all reasonable steps are taken so that your data is treated securely and in accordance with this privacy notice and the requirements of UK Data Protection law
+We will ensure all reasonable steps are taken so that your data is treated securely and in accordance with this privacy notice and the requirements of The Data Protection Act 2018.

-You have certain legal rights under UK Data Protection Legislation in respect of the personal data we hold about you.
+You have certain legal rights under The Data Protection Act 2018 in respect of the personal data we hold about you.
 The rights that are most relevant to the way in which we use your personal data include: